Genghis Khan and the Making of the Modern World

 Jack WeatherfordPublished 2004 · ISBN 9780609809648

-Weatherford's revisionist history argues that against the dominant Western narrative of the Mongols as history's great destroyers, Genghis Khan's empire was also the most important engine of globalization in the premodern world — connecting East and West through trade, diplomacy, and the free movement of ideas, technologies, and peoples.
-The Mongols introduced meritocracy to governance, guaranteed religious freedom, and enabled the exchange that eventually sparked the European Renaissance.
-The violence was real and Weatherford doesn't minimize it — but Mongol civilization has been systematically erased from Western memory, and this book is a bracingly effective corrective.
+Weatherford’s revisionist history pushes back against the dominant Western narrative of the Mongols as history’s great destroyers.
+He argues that Genghis Khan’s empire was the premodern world’s most important engine of globalization — connecting East and West through trade, diplomacy, and the free movement of ideas, technologies, and peoples.
+The Mongols introduced meritocracy to governance, guaranteed religious freedom, and enabled the exchanges that eventually sparked the European Renaissance.
+The violence was real, and Weatherford doesn’t minimize it — but Mongol civilization has been systematically erased from Western memory, and this book is a bracingly effective corrective.

-For the larger story of how East-West connections shaped civilization, The Silk Roads by Peter Frankopan provides the grand narrative that Weatherford's Mongol story fits into so powerfully.
+If your interests run across the history of warfare, trade, science, or technology, you’ll find something here.
+And for the broader story of how East-West connections shaped civilization, The Silk Roads by Peter Frankopan offers the grand narrative that Weatherford’s Mongol story fits into so powerfully.